carriercomm/T-Mon/DOCUMENTATION.md

 GET "/$wsid/data/users/os" HTTP1.1
 -----------------------------------------------------------------------------
-_Retrieves the users grouped per operating system for this web service._
+_Retrieves the users grouped by operating system for this web service._

 ### Request
     wsid           : long